 - Understanding the existing processes (billing, accounting, procurement) that will be impacted due to e-invoicing regulations

-- Analyzing the software capabilities of your current billing system or software provider to integrate the e-invoicing solutions.
+- Analyzing your current billing system or provider’s software capabilities to integrate the e-invoicing solutions.
 You may also evaluate some of the best e-invoicing solutions in Saudi Arabia and decide which one is more reliable.

 - Evaluate how different software solutions integrate with the ZATCA’s system and the Arabic language capabilities.